Kenneth L. Marcus: Assistant Secretary of Education for Civil Rights

 In October 2017, Trump nominated Marcus to Assistant Secretary of Education for Civil Rights to head OCR.
 The nomination was confirmed by the US Senate in June 2018.
-Marcus was endorsed by a variety of groups, including B'nai B'rith and The American Jewish Committee, and opposed by groups including The U.S. Campaign for Palestinian Rights and Jewish Voice for Peace.
+Marcus was endorsed by a variety of groups, including B'nai B'rith and American Jewish Committee, and opposed by groups including The U.S. Campaign for Palestinian Rights and Jewish Voice for Peace.

 In September 2018, Marcus reopened a seven-year-old Title VI case against Rutgers University, previously closed by the Obama administration.
 The Zionist Organization of America welcomed the reopening of the case.
 In May 2020, nine civil rights groups filed a complaint against Marcus, charging that he had abused his authority and side-stepped department policy by reopening the case.
-Jonathan Tobin wrote such criticisms are "toxic partisanship," and that even Marcus's acknowledge his accomplishments and that he has done "as much, if not more, to fight anti-Semitism on college campuses as anyone in government has ever done."
+Jonathan Tobin wrote such criticisms are "toxic partisanship," and that even Marcus's critics acknowledge his accomplishments and that he has done "as much, if not more, to fight anti-Semitism on college campuses as anyone in government has ever done."
 Ian Lustick, writing in The Forward, deplored both Marcus's appointment, and his use of his office, arguing that: "Marcus came to his position not to protect and expand learning opportunities in American educational institutions, but to threaten and narrow them, especially when it comes to open debate about Israel and the Palestinians.
 And his use of accusations of anti-Semitism in order to silence debate about Israel is being done with the sanction of the President of the United States."

 During his time as Assistant Secretary of Education, Marcus led investigations involving sexual harassment in both elementary and upper-level education.
-“Mr. Marcus...is credited with overseeing the completion of sexual misconduct rules” and he “helped craft new rules for how schools must respond to allegations of sexual harassment and assault.”
-One of Marcus’s main goals was to “end the false dichotomy of protecting survivors while ignoring due process, or protecting the accused, while disregarding sexual misconduct,” and address imbalances in the handling of sexual misconduct allegations in educational institutions.
+"Mr. Marcus...is credited with overseeing the completion of sexual misconduct rules" and he "helped craft new rules for how schools must respond to allegations of sexual harassment and assault."
+One of Marcus’s main goals was to "end the false dichotomy of protecting survivors while ignoring due process, or protecting the accused, while disregarding sexual misconduct," and address imbalances in the handling of sexual misconduct allegations in educational institutions.

 Marcus believed that under the Obama administration, sexual misconduct allegations were over-enforced, and that those who were accused of sexual misconduct were often deprived of their right to presumption of innocence and due process.
 Marcus advocated for Title IX enforcement reforms that introduced enhanced procedural safeguards, including the right to a trial including cross-examination and witness testimony for individuals accused of sexual misconduct.
 These changes replaced the "preponderance of evidence" standard with a "clear and convincing evidence" threshold.
-Critics have pointed out that the bar of “clear and convincing evidence” is higher than what is used in employment law.
+Critics have pointed out that the bar of "clear and convincing evidence" is higher than what is used in employment law.